Joadevy/js-algorithms/README.md

 # Js Algorithms

 This repository is for containing an introductory practice of algorithms in javascript so as to start working with the language.
-I took the [maxiprograma's](https://maxiprograma.com/) introductory guide for algorithms and his exercises and I adappted it for start learning javascript.
+Basically I took the [maxiprograma's](https://maxiprograma.com/) introductory guide for algorithms and his exercises and I adappted it for start learning javascript.